Game Mechanics Reference

 Represents Agility, Reflexes, and Adaptability

-- Adaptability: Your ability to change tactics or strategies on the fly based on new information or changing circumstances.
+- Adaptability: Changing tactics or strategies on the fly as information or circumstances shift.

-- Multitasking: Your capacity to juggle multiple tasks or responsibilities at once without losing focus or effectiveness.
+- Multitasking: Juggling multiple tasks without losing focus or effectiveness.

 - Risk Mitigation: Making fast adjustments to mitigate emerging risks.